pdxjohnny/pdxjohnny.github.io/content/posts/ietf-118.md

     - When log operator is honest: Correctness Properties
     - We will have consistency properties when log operator behaves maliciously
   - Correctness
-    - When a user looks up a key, result is the same that any other user seraching for the same key would have seen
+    - When a user looks up a key, result is the same that any other user searching for the same key would have seen
     - When a user modifies a key, other users will be notified when it's modified
   - Consistency
     - When user looks up a key and the result is not the same results when another searching for a key would have see it will be detected